jina-ai/jina/docs/chapters/traversal/index.md

     root.text = 'What is love?
 Oh baby do not hurt me.' print(root.adjacency)
 >>> 0
+# Initialise two documents and add as chunks to root.
+with Document() as chunk1:
+    chunk1.text = 'What is love?'
+    root.chunks.add(chunk1)
+with Document() as chunk2:
+    chunk1.text = 'Oh baby do not hurt me.' root.chunks.add(chunk2)
+# Add a match document.
 with Document() as match:
     # a match document semantically related to our root
     match.text = 'What is love?
 Oh please do not hurt me.'